J. J. Yeley: 2004–2007: Joe Gibbs Racing

 Yeley ran full seasons with Joe Gibbs Racing in both the Nextel Cup and Busch Series in 2006.
 He drove the No. 18 Chevy in the Nextel Cup Series, and the No. 18 Vigoro/Home Depot-sponsored Chevrolet in the Busch Series.
 Yeley's best Nextel Cup finishes of 2006 came at California Speedway and Loudon, where he finished eighth; his best Busch Series finish came on June 17 at Kentucky Speedway.
 Yeley finished his 2006 season fifth in the Busch Series points standings with three poles, nine top-fives, and 22 top-tens.
 In the 2006 Bank of America 500, Yeley was running at the top of the track when he decided to cut down the track to try to go to pit road.
 He ran right into Chase contender Mark Martin and turned Mark head-on into the wall in a devastating crash.
 Martin's crew chief, Pat Tryson, had to be restrained by NASCAR officials as he showed his displeasure to Yeley, who also wrecked.
 The crash ended Mark Martin's championship hopes, as he was second in points before the incident.
 Despite racing for one of the best teams in the sport, Yeley would finish a dismal 29th in the points standings.

-His 2007 season was filled with rumors about being released from Joe Gibbs Racing.
+Yeley's 2007 season was filled with rumors about being released from Joe Gibbs Racing.
 At the 2007 Coca-Cola 600, Yeley scored a career-high second-place finish on a fuel gamble, with Casey Mears scoring the victory.
 Exactly three weeks later, at Michigan, Yeley took his first career pole at the Nextel Cup level, beating Jimmie Johnson by one-thousandth of a second (.001).
 During the middle of the 2007 season, Joe Gibbs announced that his team would be switching to Toyota in 2008.
 Gibbs also announced that Yeley would not return for 2008.
 Gibbs ended up signing Kyle Busch to drive the No. 18.